rosettatype/yrsa-rasa/tests/RasaVF/RasaVF-Italics-backup-fonttools-prep-gasp.ttf-test.md

 </pre>

-* 🔥 **FAIL** The file 'RasaVF-Uprights.ttf' must be renamed to 'Rasa[wght].ttf' according to the Google Fonts naming policy for variable fonts. [code: bad-varfont-filename]
+* 🔥 **FAIL** The file 'RasaVF-Italics-backup-fonttools-prep-gasp.ttf' must be renamed to 'Rasa-Italic[wght].ttf' according to the Google Fonts naming policy for variable fonts. [code: bad-varfont-filename]

 </details>
 <details>